jillibus/Vechicle-Identification/README.md

 ### Business Applications for Vehicle Image Recognition

-> The project topic was selected for its potential use in intelligent transportation applications that focus on monitoring of traffic flow, automated parking systems, and security enforcement.
+> The project topic was selected for its potential use in smart transportation applications that focus on the monitoring of traffic flow, automated parking systems, and security enforcement.
 Adding physical characteristics, with existing systems that track traffic patterns that include type, velocity, direction and position, (Vehicular Ad Hoc Networks - VANETs), would advance the information provided for use in additional applications.

 ### Source Data Chosen